Renaming of cities in India: Change in official English spelling

 The renaming of cities is often specifically from English to Indian English in connection with that dialect's internal reforms.
 In other words, the city itself is not actually renamed in the local language, and the local name (or endonym) in the indigenous languages of India does not change, but the official spelling in Indian English is amended.
 An example is the change from English Calcutta to English Kolkata – the local Bengali name (কলকাতা Kôlkata) did not change.
 Such changes in English spelling may be in order to better reflect a more accurate phonetic transliteration of the local name, or may be for other reasons.
 In the early years after Indian independence, many name changes were affected in northern India for English spellings of Hindi place names that had simply been Romanized inconsistently by the British administration – such as the British spelling Jubbulpore, renamed Jabalpur (जबलपुर) among the first changes in 1947.
 These changes did not generate significant controversy.
 More recent and high-profile changes – including renaming such major cities as Calcutta to Kolkata – have generated greater controversy.
-Since independence, such changes have typically been enacted officially by legislation at local or national Indian government level, and may or may not then be adopted by the Indian media, particularly the influential Indian press.
+Since independence, such changes have typically been enacted officially by legislation at local or national Government of India level, and may or may not then be adopted by the media in India, particularly the influential Indian press.
 In the case of smaller towns and districts which were less notable outside and inside India, and where a well known English name (or exonym) could not be said to exist, older spellings used under British India may not have had any specific legislation other than changes in practice on the romanization of indigenous Indian language names.

 Realignment of the official Indian English name to an alternative local name

-Aside from changes to the official English spellings of local names there have also been renaming proposals to realign the official name, hence the English name with an alternative local name, typically changing a Muslim name to a Hindu one.
-Recent examples include the proposals by the Bharatiya Janata Party (1990, 2001) to rename Ahmedabad (Hindi: अहमदाबाद) to Karnavati and Allahabad (Hindi: इलाहाबाद) to Prayagraj (Hindi: प्रयागराज), the latter ultimately being officially adopted in 2018.
-Similarly, the cities of Aurangabad (Marathi: औरंगाबाद) and Osmanabad (Marathi: उस्मानाबाद) had been renamed Chhatrapati Sambhaji Nagar (Marathi: छत्रपती संभाजी नगर) and Dharashiv (Marathi: धाराशिव), by then Chief Minister of Maharashtra, Eknath Shinde, in 2022.
-These proposals are changes from the Islamic name to a Hindu name.
+Aside from changes to the official English spellings of local names there have also been renaming proposals to realign the official name, hence the English name with an alternative local name.

-Adoption

-Official name changes take place quickly if not immediately in official government sources.
-Adoption may be slower among the media in India and abroad, and among Indian authors.